Salcheto Winery Guide

-The highly praised wines of Salcheto, a young yet already prestigious winery near the Tuscan hilltop town of Montepulciano, are leading the way when it comes to high-quality Vino Nobile wines.
+The highly praised wines of Salcheto, a young yet already prestigious winery near the Tuscan hilltop town of Montepulciano, are leading the way in producing high-quality Vino Nobile wines.
 Although Salcheto presented its first wine less than 20 years ago, the winery (now owned by the international Lavinia wine company) receives a steady stream of wine accolades and high ratings for its softly aromatic, well-balanced reds.

 The estate was once run by Tuscan sharecroppers, whose farmhouse still overlooks the countryside and now serves as the winery’s center and base of operations.
 The winery was founded in 1984, although the first wine was not released until six years later.
-In 2003, Lavinia invested in the estate, retaining former owner Michele Manelli as general manager as part of a company-wide effort to ensure a measure of continuity in the winery’s style and personality.
-Growth is slow but steady, with a few hectares of vineyards being planted each year and a new cellar already in the planning stages.
-Enjoy a VIP tasting and tour of this excellent winery on a Tuscany Food & Wine Tour organized by Cellar Tours.
+In 2003, Lavinia invested in the estate, retaining former owner Michele Manelli as general manager as part of a company-wide effort to ensure continuity in the winery’s style and personality.
+Growth is slow but steady, with a few hectares of vineyards planted each year and a new cellar already in the planning stages.

 Wines produced